Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Why it keeps winning

-Power BI keeps winning because the buying process is easier than the implementation reality.
+Power BI keeps winning because the buy is easier than the operation.

 A few reasons: